peps0791/My-Android-PlayGround/README.md

-# Android App for Course CSE-535
+# Android App for CSE-535 (Mobile Computing) Course

 This Android app was created as part of class assignments for CSE-535 and now serves as a playground for the Android environment.